 Like Calm.com, Take a Break walks you through a meditation session, either as a short break or to combat stress.
 Both of these apps are free, though Meditation Oasis offers a number of apps with more meditations for $0.99 each.

 If you aren't convinced by guided meditations, Relax takes a more straightforward approach, encouraging you to focus on your breathing.
 It may sound like you're doing nothing, but, trust us, doing nothing but breathing exercises for a few minutes can really calm you down.

 The app has no voiceover, just a visual and audible indication of when you should inhale and exhale.
 We love the audible indication, since it means you can use this app with your eyes closed.
-You can give the app a try by downloading the free Lite version or buy the full version — $4.99 for iOS or $3.99 for Android — with additional breathing exercises.
+You can give the app a try by downloading the free Lite version (iOS or Android) or buy the full version — $2.99 for iOS or $2.99 for Android — with additional breathing exercises.